 AP Calculator Policy – which calculators are acceptable for use

-For answers to AP testing questions, please contact College Counselor Sarah Jimenez (firstname.lastname@example.org) or Academic Dean John Althoff (email@example.com).
+For answers to AP testing questions, please contact College Counselors Sarah Jimenez (firstname.lastname@example.org) or Tom Welch (email@example.com).

 GENERAL TESTING LINKS